fvzwieten/ansible-terraform-workshop/README.md

   token = "YOURTERRAFORMTOKENHERE"
   workspaces { name = "YOURTERRAFORMWORKSPACE" }
   ```
-  For token, again, enter the token provided in a var in HCP
-  For workspace enter the workspace you made in Terraform (you did...right?)
+  For token and workspace enter the token and workspace you got and made in the Terraform Building Blocks.

 ### Inventories
 Create an inventory called "TechXchangeNL" and add a dynamic inventory source to it named "Terraform".
 This source is of type `Terraform State` and needs some configuration to do the magic of syncing the statefile.
 Use the provided execution environment `ee-tech-x-change-nl` and the credential you made for it.
 The config that you need to give in the `Source Variables` is: